RuiyangJu/Bone_Fracture_Detection_YOLOv8/README.md

   ```
     python split.py
   ```
+will divide the dataset into training, validation, and testing set (70-20-10 %) according to the key `patient_id` stored in `dataset.csv`.
+The script then will move the files into the relative folder as it is represented here below.

+    └── GRAZPEDWRI-DX_dataset
+         ├── yolov5
+         │    ├── images
+         │    └── labels
+         ├── images
+         │    ├── train
+         │    │    ├── train_img1.png
+         │    │    └── ...
+         │    ├── valid
+         │    │    ├── valid_img1.png
+         │    │    └── ...
+         │    └── test
+         │         ├── test_img1.png
+         │         └── ...
+         └── labels
+              ├── train
+              │    ├── train_annotation1.txt
+              │    └── ...
+              ├── valid
+              │    ├── valid_annotation1.txt
+              │    └── ...
+              └── test
+                   ├── test_annotation1.txt
+                   └── ...

+The script will create 3 files: `train_data.csv`, `valid_data.csv`, and `test_data.csv` with the same structure of `dataset.csv`.

 ### Data Augmentation
 * Data augmentation of the training set using the addWeighted function doubles the size of the training set.
 ```